stolostron/sre-doc/docs/design.md

 An alternative import procedure is available, that uses a generic import payload to be applied on the AKS cluster, and a service account with minimal privledge.
 This requires the ACM hub to be configured to generate a generic payload.
 Using this procedure will simplify the import procedure by not having to access the ACM hub cluster during the import procedure.
 We would just need to access the target cluster.
 This alternative process will still be a Day 2 operation.

+### Cleaning Up Unknown Managed Clusters

+Today, most of the managed clusters that we see with `Unknown` states are clusters that have their managed applications deleted by customers.
+The current number has been manageable by manually detaching the clusters through the UI.

+To automate this task, we can follow this psuedo code:

+1. get the list of managed applications from the dynamic inventory
+2. get the list of managed clusters by their label, managed applications.
+3. the obsolete managed clusters will be the managed clusters with labels not in the dyanmic inventory list of managed applications.

 ### Backup and Restore | Disaster Recovery